-However, before we jump into all the juicy Cannon Lake rumors, we should step back, because Intel’s recent activity has been arcane, to say the least.
-So, in years past, Intel usually stuck to a predictable ‘Tick-Tock’ release schedule, where generations would alternate between introducing a new die process and architecture.
-This is why we all expected Cannon Lake to succeed Skylake in 2016.
+Before we get into Cannon Lake, we’re going to have to dive into its background, because it gets messy.
+You see, in the past, Intel has followed a simple ‘Tick Tock’ release schedule, where each generation would alternate between introducing a new die process and architecture.
+This is why we all expected Cannon Lake to succeed Skylake way back in 2016.

 Cut to the Chase